 If you transfer to OC with an associate degree designed to provide the core curriculum background for a baccalaureate degree, OC will consider the hours taken before coming to OC when determining your core curriculum requirements.
-The associate degree program must include at least 30 hours in courses typically required for the core curriculum, with at least one course in the following seven categories: Communication, Math, American Citizenship, Behavioral Science, Literature/Fine Arts, Science, and Global Civilization.
+The associate degree program must include at least 30 hours in courses typically required for the core curriculum, with at least one course in the following seven categories: communication, math, American citizenship, behavioral/social science, literature/fine arts, science, and global civilization.

 If you have fulfilled at least five of these categories prior to coming to OC, you will be able to complete courses on campus to fulfill up to two deficient areas in the seven categories.
-You also will be required to complete the following courses at OC: 6-8 hours of Bible, to include BIBL-4222 - Senior Bible Seminar; and PHIL-4113 - Senior Philosophy Seminar.
+You also will be required to complete the following at OC: 6-8 hours of Bible, to include BIBL-4523 - Capstone: Christ and His World.
 Those completing a second baccalaureate degree at OC will be covered by the same policy.
 You may transfer all approved courses from an accredited junior college.
 A maximum of 65 hours from a junior college will apply toward a degree.